 - Be free from restraints or seclusion imposed as a means of coercion, discipline, convenience, or retaliation.

-- Access the internal complaint/grievance process and also to appeal to an external agency.
+- Access the internal complaint/grievance process and also to appeal to an external agency without fear of retaliation.

 - An itemized statement of charges upon request.